11 Essentials for Your Rental Home Binder

 - Neighborhood pool key or pool fence key

-If your tenants feel prepared to take on regular maintenance and troubleshoot everyday issues that pop up, you’ll field fewer phone calls and pay fewer maintenance fees.
+If your tenants feel prepared to take on regular maintenance and troubleshoot everyday issues that pop up, you’ll field fewer phone calls and pay fewer maintenance fees for property upkeep on your rental.

 - Appliances: laundry, kitchen, HVAC, sump pump